rbmr/notes/content/Software Development/Authentication.md

 ### Moving the Token into a Cookie

-Now we know how cookies work, aswell as the three most common security concepts XSS, CSRF and CORS we attempt to make a decision on how to properly set, store and send the tokens within company Z.
+Now we know how cookies work, as well as the three most common security concepts XSS, CSRF and CORS, we attempt to make a decision on how to properly set, store and send the tokens within company Z.

 We move the token out of `localStorage` and into a cookie with settings:
 - `HttpOnly` to prevent XSS
 - `Secure` to prevent eavesdropping
-- `SameSite` set to`Lax` to prevent CSRF without any separate CSRF-token machinery.
+- `SameSite` set to `Lax` to prevent CSRF without any separate CSRF-token machinery.
 We pick `Lax` over `Strict`, since these are still browser sessions employees expect to follow links while already logged in, and `Strict` would prevent them from that kind of navigation.

-However, we ONLY use these cookies (with `HttpOnly`, `Secure`, `SameSite=Lax`) for anything running in a browser, since only a browser has a cookie jar, and the aforementioned nuances (CSRF, XSS, and CORS protection).
+However, we ONLY use these cookies (with `HttpOnly`, `Secure`, `SameSite=Lax`) for anything running in a browser, since only a browser has a cookie jar and actually needs to worry about the aforementioned nuances (CSRF, XSS, and CORS protection).

 For scripts and machine users (CI pipelines, service-to-service calls, CLI tools), none of that applies.
-In this case we can just keep using the token in header approach, which is also generally simpler to manage.
+In this case, we can just keep using the token-in-header approach, which is also generally simpler to manage.

 ### Network Protection: VPN-Only Access

-Apps A, B, and C are internal company tools, they will only every used by employees.
+Apps A, B, and C are internal company tools.
+They will only ever be used by employees.
 A simple way to instantly reduce security risks is to restrict access of the company tools to Z's corporate VPN.

-To implement this we have two options:
+To implement this, we have two options:

 1. **IP allowlist**: keep the apps deployed exactly as in the Initial Setup, publicly routable, but configure their firewalls to only accept connections from the VPN gateway's exit IP.
 2. **VPN into the network**: configure the VPN so that once connected, a client's traffic is routed directly into the company's private network, and deploy the apps' backends (and any server-rendered admin portals) with no public route at all, reachable only from inside that network.

-The latter is generally more secure, but the former is generally easier to setup.
+The latter is generally more secure, but the former is generally easier to set up.

 The static frontends hold no secrets and can still be efficiently served publicly via a CDN as before.
 Only the backends need to move behind the VPN.